 - Media Environment OR Journalism in a Globalised World (Intl)

-Submission of dissertation in September 2016
+Submission of dissertation in early September 2020

 Note: Students who choose the alternative international modules and write a dissertation on a relevant international media topic are eligible for a Masters in Journalism (International)

 Assessment is through a combination of continuous assessment and specific assignments, undertaken throughout the year.
 There are no formal exams.
 Tuition ends in early June, after which students use the third semester to complete a dissertation.

 The MA in Journalism is aimed at graduates, across various disciplines, who want a foundation in the practice and theory of journalism, and want to pursue journalism and or media practice as a career.
 Accordingly the MA is aimed at producing journalists and media professionals who are not only proficient in practical and professional techniques but who have a wide and critical understanding of the roles and purpose of journalism and media in general.

 The programme is an alternative path into journalism and media for those who have not studied journalism at undergraduate level and wish to pursue journalism as a career.
 We welcome students with a wide range of backgrounds and expertise.